Tuesday, December 30, 2008

 Oh, and I'm a Horse Jumper Too

-USEF * USHJA PROOF OF MEMBERSHIP2008
+USEF * USHJA PROOF OF MEMBERSHIP | 2008 | ||||

-USEF: 5005952 Senior Amateur 1/4/2008 - 11/30/2008
+LAUREN WILLIAMS USEF: 5005952 Senior Amateur 1/4/2008 - 11/30/2008 May compete in Hunter/JumperUSHJA: Senior Active 1/4/2008 - 11/30/2008 | |||||

 You must present this card or a copy thereof to prove your eligibility to participate as a rider, driver, handler, owner, lessee, agent, trainer, coach, vaulter or longeur at USEF licensed competitions.
+ATTENTION COMPETITION: Please accept this in accordance with GR 1504.2.1(d) as proof of 2008 USEF and USHJA membership |

 Sorry, You've Got the Wrong Person....AGAIN